 - The last section will include operating expenses, such as the cost of restaurant insurance and occupancy expenditures.

 Another thing to mention is that the restaurant labor cost is usually listed as a separate expense between COGS and operating expenses.
-To figure out where your largest profits or losses have occured, get more granular and break down your revenue and costs into smaller, more specific sections.
+To figure out where your largest profits or losses have occurred, get more granular and break down your revenue and costs into smaller, more specific sections.

 Also, every business is different, so you can customize your P&L to your company’s needs; you don’t have to take a generic restaurant profit and loss example statement as the testament to follow.
 You can make your statement as simple or elaborate as you want, but remember it will be more helpful to understand your accounts if you provide details of the costs and gains most relevant to your establishment.